-It’s time to start thinking about stepping up your summer travel plans, and that means hotel reservations, rental cars, and plane tickets.
+It may be time to start traveling more, which means booking hotel reservations, rental cars, and plane tickets.

 To save money on travel, you may be considering a flight on a budget airline like Frontier Airlines or Spirit Airlines.

-But before you book that budget flight on that budget airline, here's why you might want to rethink that ticket.
+But before you book that cheap flight on that budget airline, here are several reasons why you might want to rethink buying that ticket.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources